 Interns at the Museum

-Aidan joint the DMFAH's Internship Program on May 27, 2021.
+Aidan joined the DMFAH's Internship Program on May 27, 2021.
 He is currently going into his third year at Roanoke College.
 Aidan joined the internship program at DMFAH to get hands-on experience in the working world and pursue areas of interest.
 Having grown up in Danville, he has always known of and been interested in the story of the Sutherlin mansion and the Museum, spending summers participating in the museum’s Civil War camps.
 The museum has always been an important part of his life and he is glad to be able to assist in its operations.